isabella232/dynamic-media-classic.en-1/help/uploading-encoding-videos.md

     See [Best practices for video encoding](uploading-encoding-videos.md#best-practices-for-video-encoding).

-Dynamic Media Classic also generates video thumbnails.
+Adobe Dynamic Media Classic also generates video thumbnails.
 You can learn more about video thumbnails, how to obtain their URLs, and modifying poster frames.

 See [Working with video thumbnails](deploying-video-websites-mobile-sites.md#working-with-video-thumbnails).